 - 5 Tweets (posts on X) per week

 However, these numbers can fluctuate based on how active your school already is on social media.
-Always keep the 4-1-1 rule in mind: For every four pieces of entertaining or educational content, you're allowed one soft sell and one hard sell.
+Always keep the 70/20/10 rule in mind — only about 10% of all posts should be self-promotional.

 Step 3: You will also want to include some paid ads into your social media strategy.
 For your #GivingTuesday campaign, create different target audiences based on constituent status — student, parent, grandparent, alum, etc — and slightly tailor the text in your ads to engage those different audiences.
 This is extremely important, as the same thing that provokes a current student to donate may not be the same as an alum, and especially a grandparent.
 A realistic budget to make ads work for you is about $50-$100/week during the campaign.

 Step 4: On the week of #GivingTuesday, we encourage you to increase the numbers of posts, and on the day of #GivingTuesday, post at least twice on Facebook and LinkedIn, and post about every two hours on Twitter.
 We also recommend using Live video, on both Facebook and Instagram, to engage your audience with up-to-the-minute updates.

 9. Say "Thanks!"

 The day after #GivingTuesday, have some immediate content in the queue to show gratitude towards your community.
 While you may want to plan a grander way to show your appreciation, an immediate "thank you" is absolutely essential.
 This can be done via email and on social media, and we recommend getting that content ready ahead of time.

 ABOUT THE AUTHOR